after W. H. Auden

 Staring up from a field in Pakistan, your eyes

-while eating or opening a window, or just walking dully along.
+or bored in the common way, or just walking dully along.

 and build my delicate home the way I’d like it to be.